berangerthomas/StellaScript/README.md

 -   **`word` Mode**: This mode provides the highest level of detail.
 It generates a timestamp for every single word, which is useful for detailed analysis, research, or creating synchronized applications.

+## Project Architecture

+The application is built around a modular architecture with a central orchestrator managing the entire transcription pipeline.

+-   **Entrypoint (`main.py`)**: The script that launches the application.
+It parses command-line arguments and initializes the main orchestrator.
+-   **Orchestrator (`stellascript/orchestrator.py`)**: The core of the application.
+It coordinates all modules, from audio input to final text output, managing the different processing modes (`block`, `segment`, `word`).
+-   **Configuration (`stellascript/config.py`)**: A centralized file holding all technical parameters, such as audio sample rates, buffer durations, and model settings, for easy tuning.

+### Core Modules

+-   **Audio Handling (`stellascript/audio/`)**:
+    -   `capture.py`: Manages real-time audio recording from the microphone.
+    -   `enhancement.py`: Applies noise reduction and audio cleaning models to improve source clarity.
+-   **Processing (`stellascript/processing/`)**:
+    -   `diarizer.py`: Identifies speaker segments in the audio stream ("who speaks when").
+    -   `speaker_manager.py`: Creates and manages voiceprints to track unique speakers.
+    -   `transcriber.py`: Converts audio segments into text using the Whisper model.

+This structure separates concerns, making the system easier to maintain and extend.

 ## Installation

 ### Prerequisites